UBC-MDS/beautiful-jekyll/capstone/proposal.md

 - [MDS Computational Linguistics proposal form](https://ubc.ca1.qualtrics.com/jfe/form/SV_0VdmnKK7058Gy6W).
 - [An example proposal](/capstone/sample_proposal).

-*Due to COVID-19, it is unclear whether 2022 Capstone Projects will be conducted in-person or remotely.
-However, after a very successful "remote Capstone" in 2020 and 2021, MDS is committed to facilitating Capstone Projects again in 2022.*

 ### Should I submit my proposal to MDS Vancouver or MDS Computational Linguistics?